 Insulation

-For this heating system to be as effective as possible your home needs to be insulated adequately.
+For this heating system to be as effective as possible your home needs to be well insulated.
 This is because air source heat pumps emit lower temperatures over a longer period.

 Not always more efficient